Now accepting new clients for virtual sessions! Rate increase effective April 1, 2024

 Currently in British Columbia, we have various levels of treatment available depending on an individual's needs and their local health authority.
 With appropriate referrals, there are inpatient hospital programs, residential inpatient treatment, and outpatient treatment options available for youth and adults.
 There are also community resources and private professionals available in person or virtually.
 I strongly recommend checking out the Looking Glass Foundation (https://www.lookingglassbc.com/) and the National Eating Disorder Information Centre (https://nedic.ca/) for more information.

 Caring for a loved one experiencing an eating disorder can be a difficult process.
-Often in an eating disorders, individuals isolate and push away support from others.
+Often in an eating disorder, individuals isolate and push away support from others.
 Someone on the supporting end may have a strong desire to want to make things better, but they may fear by saying the wrong thing it could make things worse.
+Additionally, it may be confusing to see a loved one struggling with such an innate and human need for nourishment.
 Together, we can explore your own emotions and experiences caregiving for someone who is struggling, while developing tools to best support your loved one as you navigate the complex illness.
+I strongly recommend Emotion-Focused Family Therapy and Mental Health Foundations as resources for caregivers and loved ones who are offering support to others.